Who are the National Storytelling Festival sponsors?

 What are the hours for Festival programming?

 Regular Festival programming runs from 10 a.m. to 10 p.m.
 Friday and Saturday, and from 10 a.m. to 4:30 p.m. on Sunday.
 Daytime sessions are one hour long, with a 30-minute break between.
 A dinner break is scheduled between 5 and 8 p.m. on Friday and Saturday.
 The daily events schedule is available at the Festival and can be viewed online a few days prior to the Festival.
-View the 2016 Schedule of Events to see how things work.
+View the 2017 Schedule of Events.
+View a Map of the Festival Grounds.

 Where is parking available?